RIPE-NCC/ripe-database-documentation/docs/06.Update-Methods/02-Webupdates.md

     ![](~@imgs/organisation_object.png)

 Keep "AUTO-1" in the "organisation" field.
-The ID will be created automatically.
+The organisation ID will be created automatically.
 Enter the primary key of your **mntner** object in the "mnt-ref" field.
 Use the "bell" icon to fill in the "abuse-c" field.

     ![](~@imgs/abuse-c.png)

-When you receive this message: "Your object has been successfully created", "organisation ORG-XYZ-RIPE", make a note of the new organisation ID (ORG-XYZ-RIPE).
+When you receive this message: "Your object has been successfully created".
+For example, "organisation ORG-XYZ-RIPE", make a note of the new organisation ID (ORG-XYZ-RIPE).

-You can use the rganisation ID in the "org:" field.
+You can use the organisation ID in the "org:" field.